 Doctors don’t know exactly what causes PCOS.
 In many patients, high levels of male hormones called androgens prevent the ovaries from functioning normally.
 Genes, insulin resistance and inflammation seem to play a role in excess androgen production for women with polycystic ovarian syndrome.
 PCOS also seems to affect women beyond their childbearing years and persists into menopause.

-Read on to understand the why and how behind PCOS-related hair loss, plus info on the best products to combat thinning hair.
+Read on to understand the why and how behind PCOS-related hair loss, plus info on the best products to encourage thicker, fuller hair.

 Why Does PCOS Cause Hair Loss?